phidra/notes/structured/transverse/README.md

 Some people, when confronted with a problem, think, “I know, I’ll use threads,” and then two they hav erpoblesms.
 (Net BATCHELDER ; [source](https://bitbashing.io/async-rust.html#fnref:2))

+Simple things should be simple, complex things should be possible ([Alan KAY](https://www.goodreads.com/quotes/8636264-simple-things-should-be-simple-complex-things-should-be-possible))

 # Gestion des erreurs